avdi/ivar/README.md

 puts sandwich.to_s
 ```

 Note: this WILL set the variable to `nil` before `initialize` runs, so if you have code that depends on `defined?(@var)` it may break.
-If folks want it we might look into non-setting predeclaration.
+Lemme know if you want a non-setting form of predeclaration.
+Or just submit a PR.

 ### Setting ivars from initializer keyword arguments